aatifbandey/nest-js/BLOG.md

 I hope you will see such screen in your browser

-Now lets create a moduel to acess db from our exisiting modules
+Now lets create a module to acess db from our exisiting modules

 nest g module prisma